 The Albee Farm is governed by a board of directors in conjunction with a managing director and a small staff of dedicated volunteers.
+We are always looking for sharp, creative, determined people to join our board.
+Currently we are run by a band of strong women who are very aacomplished in ther own right.

 Sharon Bryant started riding at age 7.
 From the first time she sat in a saddle she knew she was born to ride.
 There are few thrills in life that can compare to the feel of 1200 pounds of pure torque moving underneath you.
 To be able to trust an animal and have him trust you is an experience few can understand.
 It takes nothing short of grit, guts and unrelenting determination to share your life with horses.
 For every extreme heart pounding moment of excitement there is an equally tragic moment of overwhelming sadness.
 For each moment of success, there are just as many moments of disappointment.
 There are good times and bad.
 That's just the way it is when you love horses.